CALVERT CITY, KY

 - The PRPs continue to fund site cleanup, monitoring and oversight activities.

-EPA anticipates that these parties will also enter into an agreement with EPA to pay for and conduct the final cleanup of the site.
+EPA anticipates that these parties will also enter into an agreement with EPA to fund and conduct the final cleanup of the site.